saswatamcode/thanos/docs/components/bucket.md

   bucket: example-bucket
 ```

-Bucket can be extended to add more subcommands that will be helpful when working with object storage buckets
-by adding a new command within `/cmd/thanos/bucket.go`.
+Bucket can be extended to add more subcommands that will be helpful when working with object storage buckets by adding a new command within `/cmd/thanos/bucket.go`.

 ## Deployment

 ## Flags

-[embedmd]: # "flags/bucket.txt $"

 ```$
 usage: thanos bucket [<flags>] <command> [<args> ...]